Scanning

 - Overall score — your aggregate score across all categories

-- Category scores — individual scores for each scanned category (click a category to filter findings)
+- Category scores — individual scores for each applicable category (click a category to filter findings)

-- AI executive summary — a generated analysis of your tenant's health posture
+- AI executive summary — for eligible final scans, a generated analysis of your tenant's health posture

-- Prioritized recommendations — AI-generated action items ranked by effort and impact
+- Prioritized recommendations — for eligible final scans, AI-generated action items ranked by effort and impact

 Finding statuses